 - [10] Complexity & Order.
 This pattern has evolved from research on fractal geometries and preferred views (Salingaros, 2012; Hägerhäll, Laike, Taylor et al., 2008; Hägerhäll, Purcella, & Taylor, 2004; Taylor, 2006); the perceptual and physiological stress responses to the complexity of fractals in nature, art and architecture (Salingaros, 2012; Joye, 2007; Taylor, 2006; S. Kaplan, 1988); and the predictability of the occurrence of design in nature (Bejan & Zane, 2012). - [11] Prospect.
 Visual preference research and spatial habitat responses have informed the evolution of this pattern, as well as cultural anthropology, evolutionary psychology (e.g., Heerwagen & Orians, 1993) and architectural analysis (e.g., Dosen & Ostwald, 2013; Hildebrand, 1991; Appleton, 1996).
 Health benefits are suggested to include reduced stress (Grahn & Stigsdotter, 2010); reduced boredom, irritation, fatigue (Clearwater & Coss, 1991), and perceived vulnerability (Petherick, 2000; Wang & Taylor, 2006); as well as improved comfort (Herzog & Bryce, 2007). - [13] Mystery.
 The characteristics of mystery conditions are based on visual preference and perceived danger (Herzog & Bryce, 2007; Herzog & Kropscott, 2004; Nasar, & Fisher, 1993), and supported by research on pleasure responses to anticipatory situations (Salimpoor, Benovoy, Larcher et al., 2011; Ikemi, 2005; Blood & Zatorre, 2001).
-Mystery engenders a strong pleasure response within the brain that may be a similar mechanism to that of anticipation (Biederman, 2011), which is hypothesized to be an explanation for why listening to music is so pleasurable in that we are guessing what may be around the corner (Blood & Zatorre, 2001; Salimpoor et al., 2011).
+Mystery engenders a strong pleasure response within the brain that may be a similar mechanism to that of anticipation (Biederman, 2011), which is hypothesized to be an explanation for why listening to music is so pleasurable - in that we are guessing what may be around the corner (Blood & Zatorre, 2001; Salimpoor et al., 2011).

-- Risk/Peril.
+- [14] Risk/Peril.
 Having an awareness of a controllable Risk can support positive experiences (Van den Berg & ter Heijne, 2005) that result in strong dopamine or pleasure responses (Kohno et al., 2015; Wang & Tsien, 2011; Zald et al., 2008).
 These experiences play a role in developing risk assessment during childhood (Louv, 2009; Kahn & Kellert, 2002).
 In adults, short doses of dopamine support motivation, memory, problem solving and fight-or-flight responses; whereas, long-term exposure to intense Risk/Peril conditions may lead to over-production of dopamine, which is implicated in depression and mood disorders (Buraei, 2014; Kandel et al., 2013). - [15] Awe.
 Stellar et al. (2017) look at the characteristics and health outcomes of both the light and dark sides of awe experiences.
 Research from Anderson, Monroy and Keltner (2018) looks at how Awe in nature heals, particularly among military veterans, at-risk youth, and college students.
 Piff et al. (2015) summarize the writings of others to highlight that "accounts of awe felt during experiences with religion and spirituality, nature, art, and music often center upon two themes: the feeling of being diminished in the presence of some-thing greater than the self, and the motivation to be good to others".
 Their research also revealed that "awe leads to increased generosity via the small self"...and "the awe condition led to significant increases in small self-ratings and ethical decision-making".
 Gottlieb, Keltner and Lombrozo (2018), have assessed the tendency to experience awe is positively associated with scientific thinking, which speaks to an individual's openness, while Perlin and Li (2020) look at perspectives on why Awe has prosocial effects and the concept of the small self.
+The small self is also addressed in research by van Elk et al. (2019) on immersive awe experiences that reduced mind wandering and self-reflerential processing and supported greater attention.